askie/mqtt-cordova/README.md

 	<!-- Mqtt Service -->
 	<service android:name="org.eclipse.paho.android.service.MqttService" />

-This might be added by Cordova automatically.
+This might be added by Cordova automatically through this repository's plugin.xml specification.

+Add "Android Support Repository" through the Standalone Android SDK Manager in Android Studio.

+Then add the following line to your dependencies in the build.gradle file of the Android Module, not in CordovaLib.
+It's likely that the specified version is not the only one that's working, but that's not tested.

+    compile "com.android.support:support-v4:22.2.+"

 Created and maintained by Arcoiris Labs